whyster/Logi-Tools/PROPOSAL.typ

 = Milestones
 === September Milestones
 - A haskell implementation of a propositional calculus reducer
-- A GRPC Server to expose interaction with the propositional reducer
+- A server to expose interaction with the propositional reducer
 === October Milestones
 - A haskell implementation of a first order logic reducer
 - A visual interface for interacting with the reducer